Redundancy pay & entitlements

 - the employer can't afford the full redundancy amount.

-The application has to be made before the employee is made redundant.
-For more information check application to vary redundancy pay form on the Fair Work Commission website
+For more information, check the application to vary redundancy pay form on the Fair Work Commission website

 Think a mistake might have been made?